Bamboccianti: Critical reception

-As is reflected in Rosa's comment, such derision was usually directed not at the artists but towards those who bought the works.
-Acceptance of the Bamboccianti in the Accademia di San Luca, the prestigious association of leading artists in Rome was not impossible, however.
-This is demonstrated by the fact that van Laer and Cerquozzi were associated with both (van Laer was also a member of the Bentvueghels).
-Jan Miel was in 1648 even the first northern artist to be admitted to the Accademia di San Luca.
+As Rosa's comment reflects, such derision was usually directed not at the artists but at those who bought the works.
+Acceptance of the Bamboccianti in the Accademia di San Luca – the prestigious association of leading artists in Rome – was not impossible, however.
+This is demonstrated by the fact that van Laer and Cerquozzi were associated with the academy (van Laer was also a member of the Bentvueghels).
+Jan Miel, in 1648, became the first northern artist to be admitted to the Accademia di San Luca.